Advanced Safety Features Are Driving up the Cost of Car Repairs

 Adding airbags into cars was one of the best moves in making vehicles safer.
-Today, they’re just one part of a vast array of safety features installed in cars.
+Today, they’re just one part of a vast array of car safety features.
 Although increased vehicle weight has blunted some of the progress, and distracted driving threatens more pedestrians, in terms of pure technology, there’s a lot more than an airbag between you and a potential fender-bender.
 Used trucks and SUVs may be getting cheaper, but newer ones are safer.
 However, these safety features do come with an additional cost: larger car repair bills.

 How car repair costs have risen